ravndark/HXUI/README.md

 - Adds the ability to hide distance display from the Target Bar.
 - Adds the ability to display distance on Party List and Enemy List.
 - Adds the ability to highlight party member names on Party List when within a set distance.
-- Fixes the timers for multiple debuffs as these were all wrong (for 75-era).
+- Fixes the timers for multiple debuffs for 75-era.
+- Fixes several issues with debuff handling including dispels not removing buff icons, Sleep II not removing Sleep I etc., Diabolos Nightmare tracking.
 - Adds fast cast and calculations to cast bar so that casts actually finish at 100% instead of 75% or lower.
 Default values are provided based on BiS for 75-era and can be adjusted.
-- Adds the ability to flash TP on Party List when above 100% (1000 TP).
+- Enables the ability to flash TP on Party List when above 100% (1000 TP).

 Download from releases to the right and **NOT** from Code > Download Zip.